raPOOLs - RNA Capture Probes

 RNA Isolation

-The raPOOLs (RNA capture probes) are DNA probes that enable specific and efficient isolation of target RNA bound to nucleic acids or proteins.
+raPOOLs (RNA antisense pools) are biotinilated DNA probes that enable specific and efficient isolation of target RNA bound to nucleic acids or proteins from cell lysates.

 Get a quote